 What precautions do you take regarding data security?

 We take data security very seriously.
-Maldaba – the software company behind My Health Guide is registered with the Information Commissioner’s Office (ICO).
+Maldaba – the software company behind Hear Me Now is registered with the Information Commissioner’s Office (ICO).
 Our registration number is ZA163882.
 We have UK servers managed by an ISO-certified company.
-Only Maldaba and our hosting company have access to the My Health Guide servers.
+Only Maldaba and our hosting company have access to the Hear Me Now servers.
 Both Maldaba and our hosting company comply with ICO best practice for data access (for example we don’t keep data longer than necessary, we only let specific staff who have a reason/need to access the servers to have the account details, we log access to the servers).
 Data transmission between the app and the severs is secure, using Secure Socket layer (SSL) certificates to encrypt data in transmission.